steve-sibi/Server-Hardening-Script/README.md

 Each script has a dedicated GitHub Actions workflow that runs on pull requests and pushes to `main` when the script or its workflow file changes.
 Highlights:

 - **Server Hardening Tests (`.github/workflows/server_hardening.yml`)**: Lints `scripts/server_hardening.sh` with ShellCheck/shfmt, then runs it in systemd-backed containers for Ubuntu 22.04, Debian 12, and Rocky 9.
-It bootstraps SSH + the appropriate firewall, executes `./scripts/server_hardening.sh --skip-updates`, and asserts SSH listens on 2200/tcp, firewall rules are in place, Fail2Ban is enabled, and key sysctls are set; on failures it prints the hardening logs.
+It bootstraps SSH + the appropriate firewall, executes `./scripts/server_hardening.sh --non-interactive --skip-updates --enable-log-monitoring`, and asserts SSH listens on 2200/tcp, firewall rules are in place, Fail2Ban is enabled, key sysctls are set, and log monitoring outputs exist (rsyslog/logrotate/logwatch); on failures it prints the hardening logs.
 - **Apache/Nginx Web Hardening Tests (`.github/workflows/apache_nginx_web_hardening.yml`)**: Lints `scripts/apache_nginx_web_hardening.sh`, installs Apache or Nginx on Ubuntu/Debian/Rocky matrices, runs the script with server hints, and verifies security header drop-ins exist, config tests pass, and `curl -I` returns `X-Frame-Options: DENY`, `X-Content-Type-Options: nosniff`, and `Content-Security-Policy: default-src 'self'`.
 - **User Account Hardening (`.github/workflows/user_account_hardening.yml`)**: Spins up an Ubuntu 22.04 container with a dormant user, runs `scripts/user_account_hardening.sh --threshold 0`, and checks the user is locked plus `/etc/login.defs` and `pwquality` defaults enforce the intended aging and complexity values.
-- **Log Monitoring Tests (`.github/workflows/log_monitoring.yml`)**: Runs `scripts/log_monitoring.sh` on Ubuntu 22.04, Debian 12, and Rocky 9 containers, tolerates rsyslog restarts if needed, and validates the logrotate drop-in/state file plus logwatch outputs at `/var/log/logwatch/` (ensuring `logwatch-latest.log` is non-empty).

 See `docs/workflows.md` for a readable breakdown of each workflow.

 ## Contributing